HaimFC/Hadoop-MapReduce/README.md

 ## Overview
 This repository contains the solutions for a lab, focused on object storage optimization and Big Data analysis using MapReduce.
 The implementation is written in Java and addresses two main parts:
-1. Object Storage Load Balancing and Consistent Hashing.
-2. Analyzing anonymized web server logs to detect patterns leading to purchases.
+1. Analyzing anonymized web server logs to detect patterns leading to purchases.
 ----
 ## Big Data Analysis with MapReduce